shawtan/notes/ENGL306Anotes.md

 ### Pronouns
 - Semantics: refers to a person or thing already referred to
-- Morpology: declined for genitive, sccusative/dative cases
+- Morphology: declined for genitive, sccusative/dative cases
     - inflected
     - e.g he, his, him
 - Syntax: like nouns